-WordPress gives you the ability to quickly and easily add, remove, and reconfigure various blocks of content on your site’s sidebar menu (and header and footer sections too, depending on what theme you have installed) using widgets.
+WordPress allows you to quickly and easily add, remove, and reconfigure various blocks of content from your website’s sidebar menu (or header and footer sections, depending on what theme you have installed) using widgets.

-In this article you will learn what WordPress widgets are, what they do and how widgets can improve the functionality of your web site.
+In this article you will learn how WordPress widgets work, why widgets are great for non-technical users and how widgets can help to enhance the functionality of your website.

-What Are Widgets?
-A Basic Guide To Widgets For Beginners
+WP Widget: A Basic Guide To WordPress Widgets For Business Users

-(Widgets help make managing and using WordPress easier!)
+(Widgets help make managing and using WordPress easy!)

-WordPress widgets are small modules of code that perform a specific function, such as adding a functionality, or a script or list item to your website.
+A WordPress widget is a small module of code that performs a specific function, such as adding a form, or a text box or list item to your website.

-The WordPress application is written using a web language called PHP (Hypertext Preprocessor).
-Normally, in order to add features and functions to a website, you need to know how to program web code.
+The WordPress application is written using a scripting language called PHP (Hypertext Preprocessor).
+Normally, in order to add features and functions to a website, you need to know how to program code.

-Now … don’t worry if the above sounds too technical.
-As you are about to discover, widgets are made for non-techies.
+Now … don’t worry if it all sounds like geek speak.
+As will soon discover, widgets are made for non-techie users.

-WordPress widgets help you manage technical features and functions on your site without the need to edit code.
+Widgets help you manage specific features and functions on your site without the need to edit code.

-(Widgets help you control specific features and functions on your site without the need to touch code!)
+(Widgets help you control specific features and functions on your site without requiring knowledge of coding)

-Widgets were originally designed to provide a simple way to give WordPress users to control aspects of their WordPress theme’s layout and functionality.
+Widgets were originally developed to provide a simple way to give WordPress users to control aspects of their website’s layout and functionality.

-In plain English terms, a widget lets you do things like:
+In simple terms, a widget lets you do things like:

-- Easily add, edit and remove features in parts of your website without touching any code, and
+- Easily insert, edit and delete functions in certain parts of your site without touching any web code, and

-- Reconfigure how various elements display on ”widgetized” areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.
+- Rearrange the functional layout of your theme on ”widgetized” areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.

-Here are just some of the functions you can add to your site’s sidebar navigation area (plus headers and footers and other areas, depending on the theme you have installed) using widgets:
+Here are just some of the many things you can add to your site’s sidebar navigation area (and headers and footers and other areas, depending on the theme you have installed) using WordPress widgets:

 - links to resources